During Office Hours: (9:00 - 4:00) (973) 383-5570

 **IMPORTANT NOTE: A 2013 license will not be issued if the current rabies vaccination expires BEFORE NOVEMBER 1, 2013.
 A late fee of $5.00 is assessed for each delinquent month for each dog license issued after February 10th of the calendar year for which the license is required effective January 1, 2012.**

 At the present time, Cat Licensing is not a requirement in Hampton Township.
 Stray cats are a major expense to the township and a nuisance to homeowners.
 Please do not feed or pick up a stray cat unless you are willing to take ownership of the animal as your pet and your responsibility.
+If there is no food or water source available they will move on.
 For information on Spaying Programs please call Deer Park Port Jervis Human Society at 1-845-856-3677.

 Free Rabies Clinics in Sussex County